New Faculty Research Award Guidelines

 - A brief final written report must be submitted to the CPH Research Office by February 1, 2014.
 The brief report will consist of approximately three pages to include the following:

-A. Statement of aims and rationale for the project
+A. Brief summary of aims and rationale for the project

 B. Description of the activities that were conducted and major findings